-The Kent State Online Technology Help Center can help you with problems with the LMS, logging in to your online course, as well as hardware and software issues.
-Contact TechHelp by either submitting a Support Ticket or get help via a LiveChat with support staff.
-You can also call 24 hours a day, 7 days a week at: 330-672-HELP.
+The Kent State Online Technology Help Center can help you with problems with the LMS, logging in to your online course, and hardware and software issues.
+Contact TechHelp by submitting a Support Ticket or getting help via a LiveChat with support staff.
+You can also call 24 hours a day, 7 days a week, at 330-672-HELP.

 A laptop or desktop with the following minimum specifications is required:

 - Recommend 8GB of RAM (minimum of 4GB of RAM)

 Online courses and programs requiring students to use processor-intensive software applications may require special computer hardware.
 Course requirements may depend on the materials and content in that specific course, as if the assessments use online proctoring.
 You may be required to have a webcam.
 If you think your course might have such requirements, please get in touch with the instructor.
 The Kent State University Bookstore often offers student discounts on purchases of new computer hardware.

 A DSL, cable connection, or greater is recommended.
 Online classes at Kent State University employ a variety of multimedia materials that will be viewed and downloaded.
 You must have a connection that allows for the streaming and downloading of potentially large-size files in a timely manner.
 Dial-up is not sufficient.

 Kent State University provides technical support for a limited number of operating systems and software applications.
 The following required computer operating systems and software applications are supported by the KSU Helpdesk:

 - An actively supported and fully updated version of a current OS, such as Windows 11 or macOS 12 or later.